Roundtable Series: Living with 2°C Plus – The Climate Change Adaptation Challenge

 Event description

-Bringing together leading international and Australian thinkers from government, business and community sectors, the roundtables will provide insights from recent work on climate change adaptation and point to areas where further work is required.
+The roundtables will provide insights from current work on climate change adaptation and point to areas where further work is required.

 Roundtable 1: Where are we, why are we here and where do we want to go?